joshuapowell/scaling-categorization-for-citizen-science-data-collection/README.md

 Hashtags also had a few other intrinsic benefits

-- __Organizations could “promote” specific hashtags__ for a project, program, initiative, or heck, even a one-day event.
+- __Organizations could easily "promote" specific hashtags__ for their projects, programs, initiatives, or events.
-- __User acceptance of the new feature was nearly instant__, most people in 2015 understood the concept of hashtags and how to use them, so there was minimal push back from our user base.
-In fact, most of the responses during usability testing were in the realm of “Why didn’t you add hashtags sooner?” and “Wait, the app didn’t always have hashtags?”
+- __Users quickly accepted the new feature__ since the concept of hashtags was already well understood in 2015, resulting in minimal pushback from our user base.
+In fact, during usability testing, most responses were along the lines of "Wait, the app didn't always have hashtags?" and "Why didn't you add hashtags sooner?".
-- __Structured data was still possible__ because we could programmatically create and relate hashtags records to report records and super-power our search.
+- __Structured data was still achievable__ as we could programmatically create and associate hashtag records with report records, enhancing our search capabilities.

 ## Conclusion
-The design thinking workshop covered 2 ½ days and resulted in the addition of several new features to the Water Reporter app.
-Hashtags, user accounts, and a stand alone application focused on remediation efforts stemming from reports submitted through the app were among the additions.
+The 2 ½ day design thinking workshop resulted in several new features being added to the Water Reporter app, including hashtags, user accounts, and a standalone application for remediation efforts.

-I led the design, implementation, and usability testing of these new features to both mobile apps and the community web application. __Water Reporter saw a 300% increase* of new reports submitted after introducing hashtags, user accounts, and publicizing these features through in-person workshops.__
+I designed, implemented, and conducted usability testing on these new features for both the mobile apps and community web application.
+Following the introduction of hashtags, user accounts, and promotion through in-person workshops, Water Reporter experienced a 300% increase in new reports submitted.

 ---

-In addition to leading the user experience research and design of the Water Reporter application from its first launch in 2013 through 2017, Joshua also handled the API development using Python with Flask, PostrgreSQL, PostGIS, and GeoJSON, the front end application using Angular, Mapbox, and Leaflet, the iOS application using Objective-C, Swift, and TestFlight, and the data engineering using GDAL, OGR, and a series of purpose built Python utilities.

----

 This post is part of the Water Reporter series published by Joshua Powell to share the research and engineering work he’s completed over the course of his career.

-Joshua helped launch the first version of WaterReporter on ArcGIS in 2013.
-Later he helped grow WaterReporter from a single organization app into platform for over 200 organizations and 8,500 environmental non-profit staff and volunteers.
-His work on the platform includes the design and build of the REST API infrastructure, mobile applications, as well as the Community Website and Manager operations tools.
+Joshua played a key role in launching the initial version of WaterReporter on ArcGIS in 2013.
+He subsequently contributed to expanding the platform from a single organization app to a platform serving over 200 organizations and 8,500 environmental non-profit staff and volunteers.
+His contributions to the platform encompassed designing and constructing the REST API infrastructure, developing mobile applications, and creating the various websites and data tooling to grow the platform.

 You can read more stories, like this one, by [visiting his website](https://joshuapowell.io).